Bucket Notifications

 • s3:Replication:OperationReplicatedAfterThreshold

-s3:Replication:\* elects all s3:Replication-prefixed events.
+s3:Replication:\* selects all s3:Replication-prefixed events.

 ILM transition events

-AIStor supports triggering notifications on the following S3 ILM transition events:
+MinIO AIStor supports triggering notifications on the following S3 ILM transition events:

 • s3:ObjectRestore:Post